BrunoVernay/VM-images-packer/Readme.md

 - VirtualBox v5.1.3 +
 - Packer v0.7.5 + (Renamed `packerio`!
 Installed in `/usr/local/bin` to be in the PATH)
 - Eventually setup your corporate proxy in all files: use the script `proxy-cleaner.sh`.
-- Setup your SSH key (`ssh-keygen -t ecdsa` or enable passwords) in the Packer file (.json) and the kickstart file
+- Setup your SSH key (`ssh-keygen -t ecdsa` or enable passwords) in the Packer file (.json) and the kickstart file, I also add the Vagrant user and key.
 - Setup your local RPM cache (or change the kickstart file)

 Could help: `sudo dnf install pykickstart ansible squid`